unixunion/mod-auth-mgr/README.md

 # Authentication/Authorisation Manager

-This is a basic auth manager that verifies usernames and passwords in a MongoDB database and generates time-limited session ids.
+This is a basic auth manager that verifies usernames and passwords in a CouchDB database and generates time-limited session ids.
 These session ids can be passed around the event bus.

 The auth manager can also authorise a session id.
 This allows session ids to be passed around the event bus and validated if particular busmods want to find out if the user is authorised.